TAAPArthur/mykiss-repo/forks/README.md

-mpv - enabled lua; use personal fork mtdev - replace builtin_ffs with musl's ffs so it can properly be linked against; Also provide the --build arg so it can build on the pinephone mtm - fullscreen patch and use alt instead of ctrl-g as a modifier musl - fixing wchar_t and wint_t typedefs to work with tcc on arm64 mutt - for to enable header cache nsxiv - use personal fork oksh - custom patches for keybindings, tab-complete and autocompletion
+mpv - enabled lua; use personal fork mtdev - replace builtin_ffs with musl's ffs so it can properly be linked against; Also provide the --build arg so it can build on the pinephone mtm - fullscreen patch and use alt instead of ctrl-g as a modifier mutt - for to enable header cache nsxiv - use personal fork oksh - custom patches for keybindings, tab-complete and autocompletion